laravel/nova-docs/4.0/upgrade.md

 However, this code will throw a `Laravel\Nova\Exceptions\ResourceSaveCancelledException` exception in Nova 4.

-### `Field::default` method resolves value only for Create, Attach, and Action requests
+### `Field::default` Method Only Applies To Create, Attach, & Action Requests

-Nova 4 will no longer resolve fields default values for Index and Detail requests, if you need to define default attribute values please utilise Eloquent's ` attributes` property, for example:
+Nova 4 will no longer resolve default values for "index" and "detail" requests.
+If you need to define a model's default attribute values, please utilize Eloquent's `$attributes` property:

 ```php
 use Illuminate\Database\Eloquent\Model;